hyperledger/identus-edge-agent-sdk-ts/docs/Pluto.md

 # Pluto

-Pluto defines PRISM's data storage interface for working with SSI artifacts such as DIDs, private keys, and DIDComm messages.
+Pluto defines PRISM's data storage interface for working with [SSI](https://github.com/input-output-hk/atala-prism-docs/blob/main/documentation/docs/concepts/glossary.md#self-sovereign-identity) artifacts such as [DIDs](https://github.com/input-output-hk/atala-prism-docs/blob/main/documentation/docs/concepts/glossary.md#decentralized-identifier), private keys, and [DIDComm](https://github.com/input-output-hk/atala-prism-docs/blob/main/documentation/docs/concepts/glossary.md#didcomm) messages.
 Depending on the platform and specific use case, it's up to the application to appropriately implement this interface.

 As part of TypeScript Wallet SDK, Pluto also provides a default implementation based on TypeORM supporting various drivers.
-Still, on the frontend, if the type is sqljs, it will preset to use sqljs together with indexedDB.
+Still, on the frontend, if the type is `sqljs`, it will preset to use `sqljs` together with indexedDB.
 Pluto is an example and can get used for prototyping and testing before investing in a more robust use-case-specific solution.
 In the future, we might provide one or more implementations we could recommend for production use.

 ## Interface preview